-Most people’s first experience of seaweed is sushi.
-These little bite size morsels are considered ‘fast food’ in Japan.
-Although they are a delicious way to start appreciating the taste of nori, the seaweed wraps are often over processed and glazed with flavoured salty mixtures to make them shiny and resistant to the ambient moisture, which would make them susceptible to falling apart.
+Most people’s first experience of seaweed is sushi, considered ‘fast food’ in Japan.
+Although sushi is delicious, and a great way to start appreciating the taste of nori, the seaweed wraps are often over processed and glazed with flavoured salty mixtures to make them shiny and resistant to the ambient moisture, which would make them susceptible to falling apart.

 Ingredients (to make a sheet 35cm x 25cm):

-20g dried leafy seaweed of your choice (karengo, wakame, sea lettuce and dulse are tasty options)
+20g dried leafy seaweed of your choice (karengo, wild wakame, sea lettuce and dulse are tasty options)

 Equipment: 35 x 25 cm Swiss roll tray lined with non-stick baking parchment

-Turn the baked ‘roulade’ onto a new sheet of baking parchment, delicately peel the paper it was cooked in and roll loosely with the new parchment to retain shape and prevent cracking.
-Leave to cool.
+- Turn the baked ‘roulade’ onto a new sheet of baking parchment, delicately peel the paper it was cooked in and roll loosely with the new parchment to retain shape and prevent cracking.

 - When cool, cut into three long strips with a sharp knife or fill with rice, cream cheese, pesto, noodles, vegetables, chicken or fish – anything your heart desires.

 - When done, wrap each roll in film paper and refrigerate until needed – a cool roll is easier to cut neatly.

 - Share your experiments with us on Facebook or via email!